outmoded/hapijs.com/lib/tutorials/en_US/cookies.md

 ## <a name="overview" /> Overview

 When writing a web application, cookies are often used to keep state about a user between requests.
 With hapi, cookies are flexible, secure, and simple to use.
-To use cookies in hapi, you first configure the cookie by calling `server.state()`, then set the cookie via the response toolkit.

 ## <a name="server" /> Configuring the server

 hapi has several configurable options when dealing with cookies.
 The defaults are probably good for most cases, but can be changed when needed.
 To prepare a cookie, you first need to name it and configure a list of options.
 You do this by calling `server.state(name, [options])`.

 ### <a name="server.state" /> server.state()

-To use a cookie, you first need to configure it by calling [`server.state(name, [options])`](/api#-serverstatename-options) where `name` is the name of the cookie, and `options` is an object used to configure the cookie:
+To use a cookie, you first need to configure it by calling [`server.state(name, [options])`](/api#-serverstatename-options) where `name` is the name of the cookie, and `options` is an object used to configure the cookie.

+Please note that the default settings for `options` is good for most cases and don't need to be configured.
+For learning purposes, you will configure them in this tutorial:

 ```javascript
 server.state('data', {